A. General Terms - applicable to all Accounts

 Funds usually arrive in your Tangerine Account or your external linked account within one to two business days after a request for an electronic funds transfer.
 We are unable to guarantee the date your funds will arrive in your Tangerine or External Account.

-Deposits or withdrawals from your Account may be reversed if the deposit or withdrawal request cannot be delivered to your other financial institution or is returned for any reason.
+Deposits to or withdrawals from your Account may be reversed if the deposit or withdrawal request cannot be delivered to your other financial institution or is returned for any reason.
 We will not accept traveller’s cheques for deposit.
 If you send cash to us we will not be responsible for any loss that you may incur as a result.
-Transactions and/or balances may be limited in dollar amounts, or otherwise as may be determined by us, and such limits may be changed in our sole discretion without notice to you.
-If we allow your account to accumulate a negative balance, we may charge fluctuating interest rates without notifying you until the total negative balance and applicable interest is repaid.
+Transactions and/or balances may be limited in dollar amounts, or otherwise as may be determined by us, and such limits may be changed at our sole discretion without notice to you.
+If we allow your Account to accumulate a negative balance, you must repay the negative balance in full immediately.
+We may also charge interest at the Overdraft Interest rate found at tangerine.ca/feeschedule without notifying you until the total negative balance and applicable interest are repaid.
+If you fail to repay the negative balance, we may close your Account and forward the overdrawn balance to a debt collection agency.
+Defaults are reported to credit bureaus, which can adversely affect your credit history and/or rating.
 We may change the requirements for and manner of transferring funds into and out of your Account at any time.

 When you make a deposit by cheque, electronic funds transfer, or other negotiable item in Canadian currency, for funds drawn from a financial institution’s branch located in Canada, we may hold the funds for up to five (5) business days after the day you make the deposit.
 For all other negotiable items, the hold may be up to thirty (30) business days.
 During this hold period, we may limit your right to withdraw funds deposited by these means, and we may refuse to accept any deposit to an Account.